 3. Stay one step ahead of your competitors

 By focusing on CLV, you stay a step ahead of your competitors by gradually increasing your market share.
 When you focus on retaining your existing customers and increase their commitment, they become loyal to you.
 This puts you in an advantageous position over your competitors.
 By retaining existing customers over time, sales increase rather than reducing when you lose customers.
-If you succeed in reducing your customer loss to only 2.5% annually, you’ll achieve a 50% increase in sales over five years compared to a company that has an annual 5% customer loss.
+As mentioned above, if you succeed in reducing your customer loss to only 2.5% annually, you’ll achieve a 50% increase in sales over five years compared to a company that has an annual 5% customer loss.

 4. Increased sales through positive customer reviews